akostrik/stage_telegram_python/README.md

 <!-- TOC --><a name="the-limitations-related-to-vue"></a>
 ## The limitations related to Vue
-Vue supports web browsers compatible with ECMAScript 5.
+The user should have a web browser compatible with [ECMAScript 5](https://www.w3schools.com/js/js_es5.asp) (for example, Internet Explorer 8 and its previous versions are not compatible with ECMAScript 5).

 <!-- TOC --><a name="other-technical-limitations"></a>
 ## Other technical limitations